olulesi/sei-project-4/README.md

 ### Division of Work

 Since we had a project with a lot of features to implement we knew that we wouldn’t be able to work together for much of the project as we would need to work on so many features.
-Therefore we prioritised are functionality and divided it up based on strengths.
+Therefore we prioritised our functionality and divided it up based on strengths.

-We started out with Isaac focusing on the back end setting up the models whilst I worked on using the drag and drop functionality and how we can hook it up to the backend.
+We started with Isaac focusing on the back end setting up the models whilst I worked on using the drag and drop functionality and how we can hook it up to the backend.
 We then to proceed on working on different features of the board based on priority.
 Isaac proceeded to work on the ticket view with all its features whilst I worked on the profile page as well as the styling and animations of all the pages.
-However we still worked problems together as I was able to depend on his guidance with the backend set up.
+However, we still worked problems together as I was able to depend on his guidance with the backend set up.

 ### Back End (Kanban Model)